bobbyowolabi/bobbyowolabi.github.io/_drafts/schedule-jekyll-posts-with-github.md

     </a>

     *Some Configuration Notes*:
-    * Figure out how often you would like the site to build using https://crontab.guru/.
+    * Figure out how often you would like the site to build using [crontab.guru][crontab.guru].
 Put this value in the cron value above.
     * The `workflow_dispatch` value is optional.
 It provides you with the ability to run your workflow on demand by providing an icon in the Actions tab of your repository.
 This is helpful for troubleshooting versus trying to update the cron schedule value.
     * If you do not use a custom domain, the cname property is not necessary.
     * The actions/cache action is also optional, but should speed up deploy time by caching the site dependencies.

-1. **Update page settings for published code to point to correct branch**
+1. **Update Repository's `Pages` Settings**

+    1. *Under Source, Select Branch to Build From* Make sure that the branch you select matches the `branch` property from the workflow file above.  `gh-pages` branch seems to be an accepted convention.

-    Update Github Custom domain Property
+    1. *Update Github Custom Domain Property*
-    Likely will need to update this again if you change the branch.
-It will add a CNAME file in the new branch.

-1. **Test it out by clicking the run button**
+    If you have a custom domain, make sure to update the `Custom domain` property with the value.
+Otherwise, you can skip this.

+1. **Test Out Your Action**
+    If you have `workflow_dispatch` in

 1. **Future Date Your Next Post** <br/>
 Set the date of your next post to a future date and move on to the next one!